rayalan/binary-adages/content/stripe-review.md

 ### Reliability

 I've previously mentioned the JustWorked characteristic of Stripe as it scaled upward.
 Beyond that, though, Stripe had clearly thought through their common failure modes and how to minimize the customer impact.
 For example, it wasn't uncommon to get an e-mail telling us that access to some set of data for audits would be delayed longer than usual (typically 2 days instead of 1).
 That notification wasn't great, but Stripe was quick and upfront to tell us when the delays occurred -- and the data accessibility wasn't on the critical path to the rest of Stripe's capabilities.
-It probably helped that originally, that data typically took 3 days to become available, but over time, Stripe improved it so that it was typically available within a day.
-Likewise, the handful of times that something went wrong (e.g. a tax law miscalculation), Stripe was quick to own the mistake, give a clear statement of impact, and work with my company to make it right.
+It probably helped that, originally, this data typically took 3 days to become available, but over time, Stripe improved it so that it was typically available within a day.
+Likewise, the handful of times that something went wrong (e.g., a tax law miscalculation), Stripe was quick to own the mistake, give a clear statement of impact, and work with my company to make it right.
 Sure, I'd prefer not to ever have anything go wrong, but that's likely impossible with the complexity of what Stripe is dealing with.
 If flawless isn't possible, Stripe's approach of contained fallout, good ownership, and amazing reliability is a close second.

 ### Customer Support

 Stripe's customer support was consistently friendly, responsive, and able to understand/resolve concerns and questions.
 Some of the questions that I threw at them were fairly complex, and they were able to get meaningful responses, often from the development teams.
-I didn't always like the answer (e.g. no, we're not changing that behavior), but I was confident that they understood the concern and why it wasn't user friendly.
+I didn't always like the answer (e.g., no, we're not changing that behavior), but I was confident that they understood the concern and why it wasn't user friendly.
 In many ways, this behavior seems like it should be a baseline, especially when customer support is a paid feature, but too often customer support is more like an [Eliza instance](https://en.wikipedia.org/wiki/ELIZA) than an actual person.
 Again, doing the basics with excellence gets high marks here.

 ### Testability and Debugging